 For the remainder of 2011 and into the beginning of next year, the fluctuation in oil prices could wreak havoc with airline financial performance, analysts say.
 But it is not merely that oil prices are high—the next year could bring considerably more volatility as decreasing demand leads the Organization of Petroleum Exporting Countries (OPEC) to consider slashing production.
 The fourth quarter could reveal significant drops in U.S. airline revenue and share prices, mainly due to ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Oil Price Volatility Bodes Ill For Industry In 2012".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Oil Price Volatility Bodes Ill For Industry In 2012".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.